CubaGenWeb logo

 Indices to Transcriptions of Parish Records

-The following five books were published by the Cuban Genealogical Society, PO Box 2650, Salt Lake City, UT 84110.
+The following books were published and are for sale by the Cuban Genealogical Society, PO Box 2650, Salt Lake City, UT 84110.

 The REVISTA listings are not alphabetical but instead provide the names of all the persons involved in each ceremony together as a single entry.
 If, after consulting the index and the REVISTA, you find an entry that is of interest, you may request (for a nominal fee) a printout of the transcription from the Cuban Genealogical Society (PO Box 2650, Salt Lake City, UT 84110), or you can check the original transcription in person at the Family History Center on 8500 SW 8th Street, Suite 248, Miami, Florida.